 Whilst a number of leaders within BB would be mandated persons in their professional capacity, the legal obligation to report under the Children First Act 2015 only applies to information that they acquire in the course of their professional work or employment and does not apply to information they acquire outside of their professional capacity or information given to them on the basis of the personal relationship.
-The only exception to this are members of the Garda Siochana and members of the clergy as they are mandated both within their professional and their personal capacities.
-Other leaders who are mandated persons in their professional capacity are not mandated persons in their capacity as leaders within BB.
+The only exception to this are members of the Garda Siochana and members of the clergy as they are mandated both within their professional capacity are not mandated persons in their capacity as leaders within BB.